nmihaica/node-malloc-forms/README.md

-# node-malloc-forms

 To run services run the docker-compose file inside the root folder.
-Database can be accesed via adminer container on :8080 with following
+Database can be accesed via adminer container on :8080 with credentials

 ```
 postgres
 example
 forms
 ```

-SQL Fetch json
+SQL command to fetch JSON

 ```
 SELECT content ->> 'products' AS product